hmc-cs111-fall2015/practice-scala/README.md

 - Submit the assignment
   - [ ] Submit your work (by issuing a pull request).
-  - [ ] Review and comment on other teams' code.
+  - [ ] Review and comment on other people's code.

 ## Lab instructions, hints, and tips